guregu/php/README.md

 # php: Prolog Home Page

 This is an experiment using the WebAssembly version of [Trealla Prolog](https://github.com/trealla-prolog/trealla) and [Spin](https://spin.fermyon.dev/) to host websites.
-It is a retrofuturistic combination of Prolog/CGI and Rust/WebAssembly.
+It is a retrofuturistic combination of Prolog/C/CGI and Rust/WebAssembly.

 **Status**: Absolutely not ready for production, ~~XSS vulnerabilities abound~~.
 Just experimenting currently.

 ## Demo 🆕

 Head on over to our beautiful homepage at [php.energy](https://php.energy/).
+Source code examples included.

 ## Setup

 0. ~~Reconsider whether you really want to do this~~.
 1. [Install Spin](https://spin.fermyon.dev/quickstart/).
+  1. For hot reloading, [install nodemon](https://www.npmjs.com/package/nodemon) (optional).
 2. Clone this repo.
-3. Put Prolog scripts in `cgi-bin` just like the old days.
+3. Configure the www root in `spin.toml`
+4. Put PHP scripts or Prolog programs in `public_html` or `cgi-bin`.

+## Run
-4. Run server with `make` or `spin up`.
-Use `make watch` for hot reloading.
+- Run server with `make` or `spin up`.
+- Or use `make watch` for hot reloading.

 ## How does it work?